 The Grand Rapids LFA program focused on rapid job placement for single-parent Aid to Families with Dependent Children (AFDC) recipients to increase employment and earnings and to decrease benefit receipt.

-The program focused on single-parent AFDC recipients who were required to enroll in the Job Opportunities and Basic Skills program.
+The program’s primary population included single parents who received AFDC and were required to enroll in the Job Opportunities and Basic Skills program.
 AFDC recipients were exempt from the enrollment requirement if they met any of the following: (1) had children younger than 1, (2) had 3 or more children younger than 10, (3) were employed 30 hours or more per week, (4) were medically unable to work, (5) were in the last trimester of pregnancy, (6) had resided in a mental institution at all during the previous 5 years, (7) had been enrolled in a rehabilitation center, or (8) were taking medication for a mental illness.

-Similar LFA programs were implemented and tested in Atlanta, GA, and Riverside, CA. Grand Rapid’s LFA program was examined as part of the National Evaluation of Welfare-to-Work Strategies that evaluated and compared the effectiveness of two distinct strategies for AFDC recipients: LFA and human capital development (HCD).
+Similar LFA programs were implemented and tested in Atlanta, GA, and Riverside, CA. All three LFA programs were examined as part of the National Evaluation of Welfare-to-Work Strategies that evaluated and compared the effectiveness of two distinct strategies for AFDC recipients: LFA and human capital development (HCD).
 LFA focused on placing people into jobs quickly to build work habits and skills, whereas HCD focused on providing education and training as a precursor to employment.